How to Fill in Federal Grant Application Forms

 If you have questions regarding this form, contact the awarding agency.
 Also, note that some federal awarding agencies may require you to certify to additional assurances; if that’s the case, they’ll let you know how to proceed.

 The assurances cover your legal authority to (among other things)

-By signing the assurances, you’re conveying to the government funding agency that your organization will comply with all applicable requirements of all other federal laws, executive orders, regulations, and policies governing this program.
+By signing the assurances and other required forms, you’re conveying to the government funding agency that your organization will comply with all applicable requirements of all other federal laws, executive orders, regulations, and policies governing this program.